Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-types.md

 # Character Types

-Character Types are [Scriptable Objects](https://docs.unity3d.com/6000.0/Documentation/Manual/class-ScriptableObject.html) that define core aspects of a character.
+Character types are [Scriptable Objects](https://docs.unity3d.com/6000.0/Documentation/Manual/class-ScriptableObject.html) that define core aspects of a character.
 They are the heart of the Character Management System.

-> [!note]
+> [!NOTE]
-> All Characters `Require` a `Character Type`.
+> All characters `Require` a `Character Type`.

 ---

 ### Character Type Base
-All Character Types inherit from [CharacterTypeBaseSO](character-type-base.md), which contains the core properties shared across all Character Types.
+All Character Types inherit from [CharacterTypeBaseSO](xref:BlazerTech.CharacterManagement.Characters.CharacterTypeBaseSO), which contains the core properties shared across all Character Types.

+## Core Character Type Properties
+The following properties are shared across all character types

 ---